Fortress Hohensalzburg4173 Votes Currently Open

 Warning: But if you go don't linger afterwards.
 The lift is only open for one or two trips down.
 We chose to walk down and being dress up for the concert that was difficult.
 The road within the fortress goes straight down and it is very slick clay.
 Nice walk, but not if you are in heals or do not have any traction on your shoes.

-Fortress Hohensalzburg Information
+Fortress Hohensalzburg Travel Tips

 - The Salzburg card is a must!